Stack Templates

-Stacks let you define and manage multi-space application environments as a single unit.
-A stack definition is a reusable blueprint that describes which spaces make up an application, how they depend on each other, and how they are wired together with port forwarding.
+Stack templates let you define and manage multi-space application environments as a single unit.
+A stack template is a reusable blueprint that describes which spaces make up an application, how they depend on each other, and how they are wired together with port forwarding.

-A stack definition is a blueprint.
-When you create a stack from a definition, Knot creates the individual spaces, sets their stack field, resolves dependencies, and configures port forwards.
+A stack template is a blueprint.
+When you create a stack from a template, Knot creates the individual spaces, sets their stack field, resolves dependencies, and configures port forwards.
 The resulting spaces are grouped under a stack name and can be started, stopped, and deleted together.

 - Spaces — which templates to use, identified by name and prefixed when created